PelagicGames/plugins-device-docs/xdpi.markdown

 This property is the dpi (dots per inch) resolution of the device running the application, along the x-axis.

+This property can be used with [ydpi](ydpi.markdown) to have display objects appear as the same size, regardless of device being used to run the application (e.g. to create a ruler app), and to avoid stretching display objects with a stretched application display (see examples below).

 ## Example